-- Computer: current Mac (MacOS) or PC (Windows 10) with high-speed internet connection. - Webcam: built-in or external webcam, fully installed and tested - Microphone: built-in laptop or tablet mic or external microphone
+• Computer: current Mac (MacOS) or PC (Windows 10) with high-speed internet connection.

 If you do not have access to the technology you need to succeed in this class, review options for technology and internet access (go.osu.edu/student-tech-access).